Alcohol & The Low FODMAP Diet

 - Drink in moderation.
 I know this can be really hard to do but your body will thank you for it.
-The National Health Service (NHS) in the UK recommend limiting your drinking to two standard drinks at a time (NICE, 2015; Great Western Hospitals: NHS, 2012).
+The National Health Service (NHS) in the UK recommend limiting your drinking to two standard drinks at a time (1 3).

 - Alternate your drinks with water.
 Drink water in between your alcoholic beverages to help reduce how much alcohol you consume.
 My tip is to drink chilled water from a wine glass.

 - Choose your alcohol carefully.
 Make sure your alcohol and your mixes are FODMAP friendly.
 Many sweetened spirits contain high FODMAP ingredients like high fructose corn syrup, honey, or sugar alcohols.